Renders a document — built with initialize_doc() and laid out with

 - .doc

-A laid-out document object from the
+A laid-out document grid from the

 initialize_doc()/layout_section()chain.- file

-Output file path for
+Output file path.
+In

 Output directory for